FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Related Work

-Another novelty of the current work w.r.t. the existing state of the art in the medical domain lies in the network topology.
-Unlike most solutions in medical federated learning, our strategy is decentralized, i.e., nodes directly exchange information among themselves.
-Indeed, the presence of a central node that aggregates local updates simplifies the communication protocols when the number of clients is very large (thousands or millions), but introduces several downsides: it represents a single point of failure; it can become a bottleneck when the number of clients increases~\cite{lian2017can}; in general, it may not always be available or desirable in collaborative learning scenarios~\cite{kairouz2021advances,vanhaesebrouck2017decentralized}.
-In decentralized learning, the central node is replaced by peer-to-peer communication between clients: there is no longer a global shared model as in standard FL, but the communication protocol is designed so that all local models approximately converge to the same solution.
-Decentralized distributed learning is particularly suitable to application in the medical domain, where the number of nodes (i.e., institutions) is relatively low; however, research is still ongoing, and no effective solutions have emerged.
-In~\cite{lalitha2019peer}, a Bayesian approach is proposed to learn a shared model over a graph of nodes, by aggregating information from local observational data with the model of each node's one-hop neighbors.
+However, the presence of a central node that aggregates local updates simplifies the communication protocol when the number of clients is very large (thousands or millions), but introduces several downsides: it represents a single point of failure; it can become a bottleneck when the number of clients increases~\cite{lian2017can}; in general, it may not always be available or desirable in collaborative learning scenarios~\cite{kairouz2021advances}.
+In this paper, we deal with \emph{decentralized federated learning}, in which the central node is replaced by peer-to-peer communication between clients: there is no longer a global shared model as in standard FL, but the communication protocol is designed so that all local models approximately converge to the same solution.
+Decentralized learning is particularly suitable to application in the medical domain, where the number of nodes (i.e., institutions) is relatively low; however, research is still ongoing, and no effective solutions have been established.
+In~\cite{lalitha2019peer}, a Bayesian approach is proposed to learn a shared model over a graph of nodes, by aggregating information from local data with the model of each node's one-hop neighbors.
 A secure weight averaging algorithm is proposed in~\cite{wink2021approach}, where model parameters are not shared between nodes, but all converge to the same numerical values (with the disadvantages associated to parameter averaging with \emph{non-i.i.d.} data distributions).
-Other approaches implement different communication strategies based on parameter sharing (e.g., gossip algorithms~\cite{vanhaesebrouck2017decentralized} or decentralized variants on FedAvg~\cite{sun2021decentralized,mcmahan2017communication}).
-In general, most of the existing solutions do not target, nor are they tested on, the medical domains --- most employ toy datasets, such as MNIST and CIFAR10.
-A work which is similar in spirit to ours is BrainTorrent~\cite{roy2019braintorrent}, where a use case of decentralized learning for MRI brain segmentation is presented.
-However, like other approaches, simple parameter averaging is used to integrate features from multiple nodes.
+Other approaches implement different communication strategies based on parameter sharing (e.g., decentralized variants on FedAvg~\cite{sun2021decentralized,mcmahan2017communication}).
+In general, many of the existing solutions do not target, nor are they tested on, the medical domains --- most employ toy datasets, such as MNIST and CIFAR10.
+Two works, similar in the decentralized learning spirit to ours, are proposed in ~\cite{roy2019braintorrent,9943283}, where use cases of decentralized and swarm learning for medical image segmentation are presented.
+However, like other approaches, they adopt simple parameter averaging to integrate features or predictions from multiple nodes.